 Illumio's optional SecureConnect feature configures Internet Protocol Security (IPsec), a set of protocols to enforce security for IP networks.
 IPsec can be configured to use cryptography.
+See the Security Policy Guide, "SecureConnect."

 IPsec runs as root in LOCAL SYSTEM.